FadhilPM/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Freelance Artists
-* has a need to manage a significant number of contacts with highly specific requests
+* Has a need to manage a significant number of contacts with highly specific requests
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: organise client information clearly and efficiently, reminds users of upcoming deadlines and is optimised for users who prefer a command line interface.